 Not only did Jarrid unleash a curse on his family, he cursed the entire body of believers with a lie.

 How?
 By committing self-murder, he spoke with his death that Jesus is not more powerful than his wounds.
 This is not only a curse, but is a complete and utter insult to Jesus who declared He had overcome the world.
-This also insults all of those who follow Jesus in faith and have seen his healing power manifested.
+His act also insults all of those who follow Jesus in faith and have seen his healing power manifested.
 Jarrid’s death also unleashed the spirit of suicide, discouragement and hopelessness over many immature believers, and yet we are to feel pity for him?
 There is something disturbing about what is going on here.

 Your wounds are not lesser or greater than others

 Jarrid was not exceptional in his pain.
 His mental, spiritual and emotional wounds were not beyond that of any other believer.
-His wounds weren’t greater than the power of Jesus; yet Jarrid believed they were.
+Those wounds weren’t greater than the power of Jesus; yet Jarrid believed they were.
 How do we know?
 By despising the life Jesus had given, and the power of the cross to heal, Jarrid decided that his ‘self’ nature and satan’s lies were right; and he was better off dead.
 He wasn’t right.

 To experience abuse and abandonment as children is very common these days.
 We live in a world filled with pressure and affliction.